uindow/uindow/README.md

 ### Cursor

-Create `.cursor/mcp.json` in the project, or `~/.cursor/mcp.json` for every workspace:
+Use `~/.cursor/mcp.json` - the global file, applied to every workspace.
+(The per-project equivalent is `.cursor/mcp.json` in the repo root, which only loads for that one project.)

 ```json
 {